DevGrow/devgrow.github.io/_posts/2010-06-29-quick-seo-tip-2-submit-your-sitemap.markdown

 - sitemap
 ---

 A sitemap is an index of pages and content found on your website.
 If you don't have a sitemap yet, make one now using free sitemap generators or plugins.
-If you do have one, submit it to the big search engines to make sure your website is correctly indexed and ranked.<!-- more -->
+If you do have one, submit it to the big search engines to make sure your website is correctly indexed and ranked.